 Now, here comes the part of the account that is absolutely wonderful.
 Come, and and allow yourself to be drawn into the setting for a while; for there you will discover something precious that will touch the very depths of your soul.

 Picture this beautiful scene in your mind -

 Everyone is gathered in celebration of Lazarus' restoration.
 Martha is in the kitchen again but this time, she's not all in a fluster but is found to be serving with joy in her heart no doubt.
 Lazarus is seated with the Lord along with many others.
 But where's Mary?

 As the guests are reclined in quiet conversation the figure of a woman appears in the doorway silhouetted by the light outside.
 She has a small pot of sweet smelling fragrance in her hands.
 She pauses for a moment of time before coming forward to her beloved Lord with fixed purpose.

+When she reaches Him, there are tears streaming down her face.
 She opens the pot of oil and pours out it's fragrant contents mingling it with her tears, anointing His head and His feet drying them with her hair.